HFA304 Theory and Application of Inbreeding Management

 To present a unified approach to the management of inbreeding, providing supporting concepts with practical tools.

 Meuwissen, Theo and Woolliams, John.
 Lecture notes.
 All lectures have printed notes.

 Computer practicals to be presented as evidence of effort.

 Examination: Continous assessment.
-Written examination at the end of June block.
+Oral examination at the end of June block.
 August block: semester report must be approved before the examination result is given.

 300 working hrs.